rendyanthony/gitlab-ssh-proxy/README.md

 1. Copy `gitlab-keys-check` and `gitlab-shell-proxy` to `/usr/local/bin`
 1. Install an SE Linux policy module: [`gitlab-ssh.te`](gitlab-ssh.te) to allow scripts executed from the SSH server to establish an SSH connection

-Optionally you can configure your the GitLab hostname and port number by creating a file named `/etc/gitlab-ssh.conf` with the following contents:
+By default the scripts assumes that the GitLab container is accessible at `git@localhost` port `22`.
+To change this, create a file `/etc/gitlab-ssh.conf` with your specific configuration:

 ```
 GITLAB_URL=git@localhost